mamurak/model-server/README.md

 - Fedora 34
   - `podman` is needed to build images.
-  - A container registry (local, quay.io, docker.io, OpenShift, etc) that can be written to.
+  - A container registry (local, quay.io, docker.io, OpenShift) with write privs.
   - The [`func` binary](https://github.com/boson-project/func/tags)
   - Developer access to an OpenShift 4.7 cluster with Serverless support.